 - Monitoring company spend to ensure unreasonable expenses aren’t created during your growth phase.

-If you're experiencing massive and rapid growth, it’s worthwhile to set an accounting department hiring plan in place and execute it as soon as workloads appear to become unsustainable.
+If you're experiencing massive and rapid growth, it’s worthwhile to set an accounting department hiring plan and execute it as soon as workloads become unsustainable.

 Small Business

-Payroll specialists and accounting managers can keep smaller tasks moving, such as setting up reporting dashboards to keep an eye on KPIs.
-A CFO and controller can focus on the bigger strategic picture, including departmental or operational reporting.
+Your accounting department structure can still be pretty lean, if it works for you—payroll specialists and accounting managers can keep small business accounting tasks moving, such as setting up reporting dashboards to keep an eye on KPIs.
+At this point, the CFO and controller can focus on the bigger strategic picture, including departmental or operational reporting.

 Large Businesses